The Steps Of A Divorce

 The purpose of discovery is to gather any and all information, which may be relevant to the resolution of the case.

 We hope to avoid many of the procedures described above by obtaining a settlement early in the proceedings.
 The settlement agreement essentially indicates which assets will be allocated to the wife, and which assets will be allocated to the husband.
-It will also address custody and support, visitation (if there are minor children), pensions and all other matters.
+It will also address custody of minor children and support, visitation (if there are minor children), pensions and all other matters.

 In order to facilitate a settlement, the court will usually set a case for a Mandatory Settlement Conference when discovery is complete.
 If the matter cannot be resolved by settlement, the matter will proceed to the fourth step, which is trial.